 Display audio level sounds the audio and uses the display as a bar graph to display the level setting.
-The level display will auto

-- cancel after 3 sec, or it can be manually cancelled be operating the display audio level button a second time. - 4) Single digit 7 Seg display This display indicates how many alarm messages are in the queue to be displayed.
-If the number is greater than 9, the number 9 will be displayed and flashed.
+The level display will auto cancel after 3 sec, or it can be manually cancelled be operating the display audio level button a second time.
+4 7 Segment Display - The seven segment display shows the number of inputs in alarm so that the operator will know how many messages are being displayed.
+If there are more than 9 inputs in alarm the display will show 9 and flash.